Skip to main content

 2. Apply your changes.

-vcluster create --upgrade VCLUSTER_NAME -n VCLUSTER_NAMESPACE -f vcluster.yaml
+vcluster create --upgrade my-vcluster -n team-x -f vcluster.yaml

 Create an ingress in a virtual cluster to make a service in that virtual cluster available via a hostname/domain.
 Instead of having to run a separate ingress controller in each virtual cluster, sync the ingress resource to the host cluster so that the virtual cluster can use a shared ingress controller running in the host cluster.